KellerJordan/negative-self-influence/README.md

 * This is a phenomenon that the NTK regime of training cannot recapitulate.
 * This implies that influence functions cannot even approximate leave-one-out retraining, let alone leave-many-out.
+* This implies that we cannot even honestly state the neural network learning minimizes loss!